PostHog/posthog.com/contents/blog/ab-testing-guide-for-engineers.md

 * Check your exposure logging.
 For example, that the volume of users assigned to the control and test variant is what you'd expect it to be.

-* Check your event logging e.g., ensure that you're receiving all the events you expect to receive, and in the right ratios.
+* Check your event logging – i.e. that you're receiving all the events you expect to receive, and in the right ratios.

 * Monitor crashes or error rates to ensure that your test is not causing any issues.